CIIC-C-T-Polytechnic-of-Leiria/InPainTor/README.md

 # InPainTor 🎨

-The **InpainTor** model has the capability to recognize objects and perform inpainting on specific objects in real-time.
+The **InPainTor** model has the capability to recognize objects and perform inpainting on specific objects in real-time.

 This enables the model to selectively remove and fill in missing or unwanted objects in images, while preserving the surrounding context.